ho-nl/graphcommerce-deployment-workflows/README.md

   -  This file tells PM2 how to run your application.
 See _Usage_ for an example.
 - Project must be built in standalone mode (set `output` to `'standalone'` in `next.config.js`)

+If you are running on Hypernode, refer to [README-hypernode.md](README-hypernode.md) before following the below guide.

 ### Usage

 To use these re-usable workflows to deploy your GraphCommerce project to specific environment (for example _test_),